Started teaching at Edmonds College: 1991-2001, then 2012 to present

 - I love to sing!

-Best part of teaching at Edmonds CC: Inquisitive students who come from many countries and wonderful colleagues in the International Division.
+Best part of teaching at Edmonds College: Inquisitive students who come from many countries and wonderful colleagues in the International Division.